ClementNdome/ClementNdome/README.md

 # Hey there!
 I'm Clement Ndome! 👋

-Geospatial Developer | AI/ML Enthusiast | Problem Solver
+Geospatial Software  Developer | AI/ML Enthusiast | Problem Solver

-With a passion for coding and a talent for tackling complex challenges, I engineer innovative geospatial solutions that create real-world impact.
+With a passion for coding and a talent for tackling complex challenges, I engineer innovative solutions across geospatial domain that create real-world impact.

 ---